 What is Entity Framework Core?

-I've been wanting to make a course on EF for a while now since from .NET 6 onwards, it has improved a lot.
+I've wanted to make a course on EF for some time now, since starting from the .NET 6 versions it has improved a lot.
 So let this post serve as an introduction to Entity Framework Core.

 1- What is Entity Framework Core

-Entity Framework Core is a library developed by Microsoft that allows us to access mainly relational databases in a very simple way.
+Entity Framework Core is a library created by Microsoft that allows us to access databases, mainly relational ones, in a very simple way.

-The big advantage of Entity Framework Core is that it is very simple and user-friendly since it lets us use code instead of direct SQL.
-It is also compatible with the LINQ library; however, be careful doing crazy things with LINQ as that's where you might encounter performance issues.
+The big advantage of Entity Framework Core is its simplicity and friendliness, since it lets us use code instead of SQL directly.
+In addition, it is compatible with the LINQ library, although you should be careful doing crazy things with LINQ because that's where you might run into performance issues.

-Finally, it lets us choose the structure or development approach we want to take, whether through Code First or Database First; we'll see examples of both scenarios in the course.
+Finally, it allows us to choose the type of structure or development approach we want, whether through Code First or Database First; we'll see examples of both scenarios in the course.

 1.1 - When to use Entity Framework Core

-Personally, I've always been quite reluctant to use Entity Framework due to the performance issues it used to have when building queries.
-But since .NET 6, it has improved tremendously, and in the latest version, .NET 7, it's practically on the same level as Dapper, which was always my preferred ORM.
+Personally, I was always very reluctant to use Entity Framework due to the performance issues it had when running queries.
+But since .NET 6, it has improved a lot, and in this latest version of .NET 7, it's practically on the same level as Dapper, which was the ORM I always used.

-Nowadays, I do recommend using Entity Framework Core, maybe not always, but in 99% of cases, as except for very complex queries, the "default version" of Entity Framework does a good job, plus you can even pass literal SQL to it.
+Nowadays, I recommend using Entity Framework Core, maybe not always, but in 99% of cases.
+Except for very complex queries, the "default version" of Entity Framework works just fine, plus you can even pass literal SQL to it.

 1.2 - Difference between Entity Framework and Entity Framework Core

-The difference between Entity Framework and Entity Framework Core is simply that Entity Framework is tied to .NET Framework, whereas Entity Framework Core is tied to .NET or .NET Core.
-In addition, the latter is lighter and receives the most recent updates.
+The difference between Entity Framework and Entity Framework Core is simply that Entity Framework is tied to .NET Framework, while Entity Framework Core is tied to .NET or .NET Core.
+Also, Entity Framework Core is lighter and receives the latest updates.

-Microsoft's naming can be quite confusing and is not the best choice.
-Here's a post where I break it down.
+Microsoft's naming isn't the best and is quite confusing.
+Here you have a post where I break it down.

 2 - Code First vs Database First

-When we're talking about creating new projects that need a database, we always have in mind whether we should use a "Code First" or a "Database First" approach.
+When we talk about creating new projects that require a database, we always have in mind if we should use a "Code First" or "Database First" process.

 2.1 - What is Code First?

-Code First is the process in which the developer writes the classes that will be used as entities, and Entity Framework takes care of creating the tables based on these classes.
+Code First is the process where the developer writes the classes that are going to be used as entities, and Entity Framework is responsible for creating the tables based on those classes.

 2.2 - What is Database First?

-Database First is the process where the database is created manually (via SQL) or already exists, and Entity Framework generates the entities based on that database.
+Database First is the process where the database is created manually (using SQL) or already exists, and then Entity Framework generates the entities based on that database.

 2.3 - What is Model First?

-Alternatively, with Entity Framework and Visual Studio, you can use the Model First process, which involves going to Visual Studio's designer and creating the entities and their relationships within the designer itself.
+Alternatively, with Entity Framework and Visual Studio, we can use the Model First process, which involves going to the Visual Studio designer and creating the entities as well as their relationships right in the designer.

 This post was translated from Spanish.
 You can see the original one here.